Extinction Rebellion: Structure

-Extinction Rebellion is a loosely networked, decentralised, grassroots movement, with largely autonomous local groups - which often collaborate on actions - forming the bulk of the movement's organisational capacity.
+Extinction Rebellion is a loosely networked, decentralised, grassroots movement, with largely autonomous local groups – which often collaborate on actions – forming the bulk of the movement's organisational capacity.
 A local group is generally based around a specific geographical locality such as a suburb, city or in some cases a larger region.
-The movement also organises around largely autonomies affinity groups.
+The movement also organises around affinity groups.

 Anyone who takes action in pursuit of "XR's three goals and adheres to its ten principles, which includes non-violence, can claim to do it in the name of XR."

 The Economist identified the group as using the tenets of holacracy to operate more effectively given strong state opposition.

 Organisation and roles

 Extinction Rebellion has a decentralised structure.
-Providing that they respect the 'principles and values', every local group can organise events and actions independently.
-To organise the movement, local groups are structured with various 'working groups' taking care of strategy, outreach, well-being, etc.
+Provided that they respect the "principles and values", every local group can organise events and actions independently.

 Wings

 Doctors for XR

-A group of health professionals named 'Doctors for Extinction Rebellion' supports XR actions and organise demonstrations on their own, warning about the effects of climate change on human health.
-The are notably present in the United Kingdom and Switzerland.
+A group of health professionals named "Doctors for Extinction Rebellion" supports XR actions and organises demonstrations on their own, warning about the effects of climate change on human health.
+They are notably present in the United Kingdom and Switzerland.

 XR Youth

 A youth wing—XR Youth—of Extinction Rebellion had formed by July 2019.
-In contrast to the main XR, it is centered around consideration of the Global South and indigenous peoples, and more concerned with climate justice.
-By October 2019 there were 55 XR Youth groups in the UK and another 25 elsewhere.
+In contrast to the main XR, it is centered on consideration of the Global South and indigenous peoples, and more concerned with climate justice.
+By October 2019, there were 55 XR Youth groups in the UK and another 25 elsewhere.
 All XR Youth comprise people born after 1990, with an average age of 16, and have been as young as 10.

 Christian Climate Action

 Believing humans to be God's stewards of the earth, XR's Christian wing, the Christian Climate Action, has been involved in numerous direct action campaigns and other protests to bring awareness of climate change and the climate crisis.
 It has called for churches in the UK to help alleviate poverty and inequality caused by climate change and has also written to Justin Welby, the Archbishop of Canterbury, over the Church of England's lack of support for the group.

-It has a membership of over 1000 (with around 150 taking direct action).
-It is associated with Camino to Cop26, a women-run faith group that walked 500 miles to the COP26 conference in Glasgow to protest world leader's lack of action on climate change.
+It has a membership of more than 1000 (with around 150 taking direct action).
+It is associated with Camino to Cop26, a women-run faith group that walked 500 miles to the COP26 conference in Glasgow to protest world leaders' lack of action on climate change.
 Other groups such as Marcha a Glasgow, the Pilgrimage for Cop26 and the Young Christian Climate Network also walked to the conference; they have described the journey as a pilgrimage.